 All our connection charges have been approved by the Australian Energy Regulator.
 Read more on connection charges .

-There will be fees to install your electricity metering at your premises.
+There'll be fees to install your electricity metering at your premises.
 The amount is charged to you by your electricity retailer so you will need to discuss this with them.

 Read more on metering charges.